 Goodreads: This was one of the best decisions that I made.
 Amazon does not allow you to post pre-order reviews for paperback books.
 So, what I did was I posted my amazon reviews on Goodreads and grew a small following of people who read the types of books that I made.

 The giveaway was by far the best thing that I did to sell more books.
 I did my giveaway using a method modeled by the famous and slightly expensive Goodreads giveaways.
 There are a few key things to focus on to have a good and successful giveaway.

-1. Find out what your goal is- I will be honest with you all and mention that my goal was building my email list for my giveaway.
-A study found that people who were a part of an email list were much more likely to purchase a product than those who weren’t.
+1. Find out what your goal is- For my giveaway, the goal was building an email list.
+A study found that people who are a part of an email list are much more likely to purchase a product than those who weren’t.
 Therefore, I built my contest around people joining my email list for future connections.

-2. Make your rules clear- especially if you post about your giveaway on social media, make sure that you are clear about your rules.
-Instagram is very particular about giveaways to the point that they will shut down your account if you are not open about how you are hosting your giveaway
+2. Make your rules clear- Instagram is very particular about giveaways to the point that they will shut down your account if you are not open about how you are hosting your giveaway .

 3. Decide how your entries work-I made it to where people would get one entry for following my email list to do my giveaway.
 But if you were following me on social media, you would get an extra entry.
 Extra entries where people connect with you can be a fun way to spice up the giveaway.

 4. Have a good prize- For my giveaway, I gave away three free copies of my book Since When Did Single Mean Sad, which I had been promoting for almost a year on my social media platforms.
 However, some people give away gifts cards, TVs, and sponsored products.
 The trick to hosting a giveaway is giving away things that your audience is interested in.
 There is no use in hosting a giveaway if nobody wants to enter.